 Hardbox

 Not the easiest to find but an interesting option for shooters looking to mimic daylight.
 The hardbox works by shrinking the size of your light to a single point, the exact opposite of what a softbox does.
-This create very sharp shadows, as if you were standing outside on a clear day and looking at the sidewalk next to you.
+This creates very sharp shadows, as if you were standing outside on a clear day and looking at the sidewalk next to you.